Stoichiometry Calculator

 How It Works

 Enter the molar amounts and stoichiometric coefficients for two species in a balanced reaction.
-The calculator uses the mole ratio to find how many moles of species B are produced or consumed per moles of species A.
+The calculator uses the mole ratio (coefficient B ÷ coefficient A) to find how many moles of species B are produced or consumed per moles of species A. The mole ratio comes directly from the balanced chemical equation.

 Formula